Trump flexes power of incumbency in North Carolina trip

 “Instead of honoring the sacrifice of our frontline heroes, President Trump has repeatedly ignored public health guidance for political purposes,” Biden said.

 Wilmington has been home to the Battleship North Carolina since 1962.
 The ship was active in the Pacific theater during World War II and is now a floating museum.
+Hershel “Woody” Williams, a Marine who is the last surviving Medal of Honor recipient to have fought in the Battle of Iwo Jima in the Pacific, is traveling with the president.

 The city also was home to the North Carolina Shipbuilding Company, which constructed vessels in support of the war effort.
 The trip also comes on the day the U.S. commemorates victory over Japan.

 Associated Press writer Jonathan Drew in Durham, N.C., contributed to this report.